Statistics in real-time quantitative PCR

 Real-time reverse transcription followed by polymerase chain reaction (RT-PCR) is the most suitable method for the detection and quantification of mRNA.
 It offers high sensitivity, good reproducibility, and a wide quantification range.
 Today relative expression is increasingly used, where the expression of a target gene is standardised by a non regulated reference gene.
 Several mathematical algorithm have been developed to compute an expression ratio, based on real-time PCR efficiency and the crossing point deviation of an unknown sample versus a control.
 But all published equations and available models for the calculation of relative expression ratio allow only for the determination of a single transcription difference between one control and one sample.
 Therefore a new software tool was established, named REST © (Relative Expression Software Tool), which compares two groups, with up to 16 data points in sample and 16 in control group, for reference and up to four target genes.
 The mathematical model used is based on the PCR efficiencies and the mean crossing point deviation between sample and control group.
 Subsequently the expression ratio results of the four investigated transcripts are tested for significances by a randomisation test.
 Herein development and application of REST is explained and the usefulness of relative expression in real-time PCR using REST is discussed.

-Kinetic Outlier Detection (KOD) in real-time PCR.
+Kinetic Outlier Detection (KOD) in real-time PCR

 Tzachi Bar, Anders Stahlberg, Anders Muszta and Mikael Kubista